dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 ![Economic Turbulence](/img/posts/revolution-of-empowerment/turbulence.jpg)

+- More about econophysics here:
+  - particularly, the generalized notion of "energy", diffusion and optimization of energy utilization, as applied to physical systems

 #### Econophysics Resources:

 #### &#x2605; [A Guided Walk Down Wall Street: an Introduction to Econophysics](https://arxiv.org/abs/cond-mat/0408143)

 #### &#x2605; [An Introduction to Econophysics: Correlations and Complexity in Finance](http://dx.doi.org/10.1063/1.1341926)

 <a name="contrasting-systems-of-incentivization-and-influence-dispersion" />